 Air conditioners can make you more comfortable on a hot day and can help you avoid overheating.
 However, in some cases, they can make you feel sick due to a condition sometimes known as “air conditioning sickness.”
 Homes and businesses with cooling systems can also have a higher risk of occupants experiencing sick building syndrome (SBS).

 Air conditioning sickness is not a serious or dangerous condition for most people.
 In most cases, you will start to feel better if you get fresh air.
-This condition, which can cause feelings of being “stuffed up” as well as a feeling of weakness or cold, is usually caused by mold, mildew, fungi, or bacteria.
+This condition, which can cause feelings of being “stuffed up” as well as a feeling of weakness or common cold, is usually caused by mold, mildew, fungi, or bacteria.

 Sick building syndrome has been linked to poor indoor air quality.
 It can be caused by HVAC systems that blow around allergens or by inadequate ventilation.
 Symptoms can include headaches, itchy eyes, sneezing or wheezing, sore throat, gastrointestinal issues, and other problems.